NastaranGhorbanpour/slider/README.md

 - [Demo Project](https://nastaranghorbanpour.github.io/personal-portfolio/)
 - Developed by Nastaran Ghorbanpour
 - Created - 2025-02-21
-- Technologies Used : Html , css
+- Technologies Used : Html , Css
 - How to reach me : with my [instagram](https://www.instagram.com/nestacode.lab/) and [linkedin](https://www.linkedin.com/in/nastaran-ghorbanpour-027a7b349/)